 - Rode NT-USB Mini microphone USB (good sound quality & portable device)

 - Samson SAGOMIC Go Mic Portable USB (highly portable & OK quality)

-- Sennheiser XS Lav USB-C (the best option)
+- Sennheiser XS Lav USB-C (A cheap option)

 How to find the best microphone for your needs?

 The first thing you need to figure out is what you want to do with the microphone.
 Depending on what you are up to, there are different microphones that will suit your needs.